 - Vaccinating against myxomatosis and Viral Haemorrhagic Disease (VHD), as advised by your vet.

-- Well-maintained coats - groomed regularly.
-If unsure about grooming seek specialist advice.
+- Well-maintained coats - groom them regularly.

 - To be identifiable and ideally microchipped, so they can get quickly treated if they're injured or returned if they get lost.

 Monitoring your rabbit's health and wellbeing

 Rabbits are vulnerable to infectious diseases and illnesses, especially dental disease.
 They feel pain, but don't show any outward signs of it, which means they may suffer before you notice it.
 Keep a close eye on their health everyday, and especially look out for: